apollo-elements/apollo-elements/docs/blog/introducing-apollo-elements/index.md

 ```

 ## Show Me The Code
 Now, with Apollo Elements, you can get up and running building connected components.
-You provide a GraphQL document and a custom element class[<sup>2</sup>](#note-2) that handles templating, and you're good to go.
+You provide a GraphQL document and a custom element {% footnoteref "hybrids-class" "Or in the case of hybrids, all you need is a render function." %}class{% endfootnoteref %} that handles templating, and you're good to go.

 ```js
 import { ApolloQuery, html } from '@apollo-elements/lit-apollo';